SMaityCodes/FOG-CPS-Data-Auditing/README.md

     └── Makefile

 ```
+Note that the copies of Configuration.txt file in all three directories - Auditor, Auditee and CSP-Admin must be consistent.

 ## 🚀 How to Use This Repository?
 You can test it in three different systems connected by a network - one system working as the cloud (Admin), one acting as the auditor and the other one acting as the auditee.
 However, you can also test it on a single system (in different terminals).
 Our files are written assuming the testing to be done on same system.
 Make the changes accordingly if you test on different systems.